 My husband’s mom and dad divorced when he was really young.
 One of the things that hurt my husband more than the divorce was how they spoke about one another.
 The words and accusations against each other left a mark on my husband.
 Even though his parents were no longer married, it didn’t change the fact that they would always be his mom and dad.

-We did not have the chance to meet our son’s birth mom, or to find out much about her.
-We did know she was on drugs, because my son had drugs in his system after birth.
-For a long time I was very angry about this.
-I was angry for a lot of things she did.
+We did not have the chance to meet our son’s birth mom or to find out much about her.
+We did know she was on drugs because my son had drugs in his system after birth.
+For a long time, I was very angry about this.
+I was angry about a lot of things she did.
 We will never know all of it, though, because she never went to a prenatal visit.
 She left our son at the hospital right after he was born.
 Her life was complete chaos.

 I was mad at her.
 How was I going to tell my son about his birth mom?
 For a long time, I could not think of anything nice to say about her.
 Then I was reminded of how my husband felt as a child when his parents didn’t have anything nice to say about one another.
 I did not want my son to go through that; my husband and I speaking negatively about his birth mom.
 We cannot take away the fact she did give birth to him.
 She will always be a big part of his life.

 As my son grew older, I started to forgive his mother for all the wrong she did.
 After all, she did take him to a hospital.
 She did call the agency and decide to place her baby for adoption.
 She did choose life for her baby.

 You may have a hard time finding something good to say about your child’s birth mom.
 You may even be angry at her for some choices she has made.
 I ask that you find forgiveness for the sake of your child.
 Your words may be the only way he will ever get to know his birth family.
 It is going to be hard, especially if there were neglect and abuse.
 But in the long run, I believe it will matter to your child if you chose to love their birth family.